gbtimmon/ase16GBT/code/7/README.md

 ```
 * A baseline study to find minimum and maximum points
 * while still have lives and does not run out of generations
+    * generate new candidate
     * Type 1 comparison is performed between the best solution and the new candidates
         * If the new candidate is better, update best solution and the last solution
     * Type 1 comparison is performed between the last solution and the new candidates
         * If the new candidate is better, update the last solution
     * After the era size
         * Type2 comparison between era and era - 1
         * If no changing detected, reduce lives left
         * else, give more lives
 ```

 ### Max-WalkSat